 Along with inspections, there have been added several actions for making common Magento customizations.
 One of them is creating a plugin method and di.xml declaration from the context menu after right-clicking on a class public method:

-Moreover, we have added new reference navigation and completion for MFTF and RequireJs, line markers for GraphQl, and many more.
+Furthermore, we have added new reference navigation and completion for MFTF and RequireJs, line markers for GraphQl, among other enhancements.

-The full list of the new features is described in the project wiki.
+A comprehensive list of the new features is described in the project’s wiki.

 What has been done regarding project infrastructure?